telekom/sysrepo-plugins/README.md

-os-metrics-plugin is based on the `os-metrics` YANG module which provides "a metrics module and implementation to get more information out of Debian system".
+os-metrics-plugin is based on the `os-metrics` YANG module which provides "a metrics module and implementation to get more information out of Debian systems".
 More information about the `os-metrics` YANG module can be found in [OS Metrics](./plugins/os-metrics-plugin/yang/os-metrics.yang).